mmistakes/made-mistakes-jekyll/src/_posts/articles/2015-02-10-jekyll-style-guide.md

 ---
-title: "Building a Style Guide with Jekyll"
+title: "Building a style guide with Jekyll"
 last_modified_at: 2017-12-13T10:40:39-05:00
 excerpt: "How I used collections with Jekyll to build a style guide and pattern library for Made Mistakes."
 categories: [articles]
 tags: [Jekyll, style guide, open source, web development, GitHub, tutorial]
 image:
   path: &image /assets/images/jekyll-style-guide-feature.jpg
+  width: 1280
+  height: 450
   feature: *image
   teaser: /assets/images/jekyll-style-guide-teaser.jpg
   thumbnail: /assets/images/jekyll-style-guide-th.jpg
 comments: true
+toc: true
 ---

 Building a living style guide that details all of the colors, typographic elements, UI patterns, and components used on Made Mistakes has been at the top of my to-do list for some time.

 As sole designer, developer, and writer for the site, having one probably isn't all that crucial.
 Yet when iterating on the site's design I've found that some of my patterns don't always "speak the same visual language."
 Having a document I can refer back to and quickly spot check for visual inconsistencies could be very helpful.

-## Keep it Simple
+## Keep it simple

 With the attention style guides have gotten as of late, a nice selection of [generators and tools](http://styleguides.io/tools.html "style guide tools") have also matured in the open source community.
 Because I'm [using Jekyll to publish the site]({% post_url /articles/2012-03-19-going-static %}), I felt it would be silly to use another tool to generate a living style guide.
 Even if that meant giving up the ease of setup these other tools provide by having to build out something myself.